gammu/gammu/docs/manual/smsd/tables.rst

 ``SendingDateTime`` (timestamp)
     set it to some value, when want to force sending after some planned time

+``SendBefore`` (time)
+    Send message before specified time, can be used to limit messages from being sent in night.
+Default value is 23:59:59

+``SendAfter`` (time)
+    Send message after specified time, can be used to limit messages from being sent in night.
+Default value is 00:00:00

 ``Text`` (text)
     SMS text encoded using hex values in proper coding.
 If you want to use TextDecoded field, keep this NULL (or empty).